Anansi: Why Anansi runs when he is on the surface of water

-Anansi returned home after speaking to the Crocodile and told his wife Aso that he needed palm-nuts and onions for a stew he planned to make; he'd bring a crocodile back to supply meat for it.
+Anansi returned home after speaking to the Crocodile and told his wife Aso that he needed palm-nuts and onions for a stew he planned to make; he would bring a crocodile back to supply meat for it.
 Aso did so, while Anansi gathered a knife, sharpening it.
 He mashed some eto, and carried it with him to the stream where Odenkyem lived.
-Next, Anansi called out to Odenkyem and told the Crocodile that he'd prepared a reward for him, sitting the eto in the water.
+Next, Anansi called out to Odenkyem and told the Crocodile that he had prepared a reward for him, sitting the eto in the water.
 Odenkyem heard Anansi and soon came, ready to accept Anansi's gift.
-However, the Spider had tricked him; Anansi withdrew his knife and cut the Crocodile with it, but the blow he dealt to Odenkyem was not fatal; Anansi didn't realize this however, and left for home without a second thought.
-Aso noticed Anansi didn't have the crocodile he'd promised to bring home to prepare stew and asked him where it was, but Anansi became defensive, scolding his wife for bothering him when he'd just returned home.
-Aso however, saw through Anansi's attitude, and told her husband that she could tell he had not gotten Odenkyem like he'd planned.
+However, the Spider had tricked him; Anansi withdrew his knife and cut the Crocodile with it, but the blow he dealt to Odenkyem was not fatal; Anansi did not realize this however, and left for home without a second thought.
+Aso noticed Anansi did not have the crocodile he had promised to bring home to prepare stew and asked him where it was, but Anansi became defensive, scolding his wife for bothering him when he had just returned home.
+Aso however, saw through Anansi's attitude, and told her husband that she could tell he had not gotten Odenkyem like he had planned.
 Anansi could only remain silent, and said nothing else about the matter for the remainder of the evening.

 Morning began and Aso told Anansi she was going to the river.
-The Crocodile was still laying there when she arrived, and flies now surrounded him; Aso took note of this, and told Anansi what she'd observed when she returned to their home.
-Anansi explained to Aso that he'd used a special medicine to kill Odenkyem and thus had to wait until the next day before he collected his kill; he then thanked her for confirming the crocodile had died and set about for the stream on his own, with a stick he'd prepared for defense.
+The Crocodile was still laying there when she arrived, and flies now surrounded him; Aso took note of this, and told Anansi what she had observed when she returned to their home.
+Anansi explained to Aso that he had used a special medicine to kill Odenkyem and thus had to wait until the next day before he collected his kill; he then thanked her for confirming the crocodile had died and set about for the stream on his own, with a stick he had prepared for defense.
 Anansi soon arrived and noticed Odenkyem was still laying in the riverbank.
 He carefully strode over to the Crocodile's body, poking him with his stick.
 Then, Anansi prodded Odenkyem's body and asked the Crocodile if he was dead, shifting his body over as he examined him, but Odenkyem did not respond.
 Little did Anansi know that the Crocodile may have been motionless, but he was far from deceased.

 Anansi eventually stopped prodding the Crocodile with his stick, convinced he was dead, and edged closer to Odenkyem's body, stretching his hand out to check the Crocodile a final time.
 Yet, Anansi's action would prove to be a mistake, for he immediately found himself trapped between the Crocodile's jaws when he clasped the Spider unexpectedly.
 After a great contest between the two, Anansi wiggled himself free from Odenkyem and fled the river, rushing back home.
 So it is that Anansi always runs while crossing the water, careful to never give Odenkyem another chance to capture him again.